yarisvt/tyk-docs/tyk-docs/content/deployment-and-operations/tyk-charts-1.2.0-release-notes.md

 ##### Release Date 7 Dec 2023

 #### Breaking Changes
-- Updated the default service type of Gateway and Pump service from NodePort to ClusterIP.
-You can configure external access to service with your desired method like changing service type to NodePort, LoadBalancer, or configuring Ingress.
+- Updated the default service type of Gateway, Dashboard, Developer Portal, and Pump from *NodePort* to *ClusterIP* for better security.
+You can configure external access to a service with your desired method like changing service type to *NodePort*, *LoadBalancer* or configuring *Ingress*.
 #### Deprecations
-*
+There are no deprecations in this release.

 #### Upgrade instructions